Z3TA/webide/README.txt

 We tried to make a pure Chrome app, but that turned out to be too much work.

 If you root the device you might be able to install nodejs.
-Then
+And then:
 ````
 npm install -g jzedit
 npm start